jonpither/cider-spy/README.md

-_THIS PROJECT IS IN ACTIVE DEVELOPMENT_
+_THIS PROJECT IS IN ACTIVE DEVELOPMENT.
+It's not ready for general use but will soon._

 # CIDER Spy